mrdbourke/mac-ml-speed-test/README.md

 or

-* Download Miniforge3 for macOS ARM64 from: https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-arm64.sh
+Download Miniforge3 for macOS ARM64 from: https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-arm64.sh

-* Run the following commands in terminal:
+3. Run the following commands in terminal with Miniforge3 downloaded into the `~/Downloads` folder:

 ```
 chmod +x ~/Downloads/Miniforge3-MacOSX-arm64.sh
 sh ~/Downloads/Miniforge3-MacOSX-arm64.sh
 ```

-Follow the steps, for example, answer "yes", "yes", "ok" etc.

-Initialize conda to see if it works.
+4. Follow the steps, for example, answer "yes", "yes", "ok" etc and then initialize conda to see if it works.

 ```
 source ~/miniforge3/bin/activate
 ```

-Restart terminal and check conda is working.
+5. **Important:** Restart terminal and check conda is working.

+If conda is working, you should have a `(base)` at the start of your terminal prompt.

+For example: `(base) daniel@Daniels-MacBook-Pro-3 ~ %`

+### Setting up for machine learning tests

-- Clone this repo
+1. Clone this repo.

 ```
 git clone https://github.com/mrdbourke/mac-ml-speed-test.git
 ```

-- Change into the repo directory
+2. Change into the repo directory.

 ```
 cd mac-ml-speed-test
 ```

-- Create conda env
+3. Create conda environment.

 ```python
 conda create --prefix ./env python=3.10
 ```

+**Note:** You could also use `conda create --name some-env-name python=3.10` but I prefer `--prefix` as it's more explicit.

-- Check conda envs
+4. Check conda environments.

 ```
 conda env list
 ```

-- Activate conda env
+5. Activate newly created conda environment.

 ```
 conda activate ./env
 ```

-- Install necessities/helpers
+6. Install necessities/helper packages.

 **Note:** This may have a few extra packages that aren't 100% needed for speed tests but help to have (e.g. JupyterLab, PrettyTable).